OpenNTI/nti.dataserver/docs/regression-tests.rst

 Unit to test: Types of login
 Test case data:
-	- check if login buttons appear after an email is typed.
+	- check if login buttons become active after a username and password are typed.
-	- check if user can login with facebook.
-	- check if user can login with gmail.
-	- nextthought email and password.
-	- use yahoo account.
-	- check logout

 ACCOUNT TESTS
 -------------